raspberrypilearning/freecad-chess-set/en/step_6.md

 You will notice that your workbench changes to the **Sketcher** workbench.

 You'll start by making what is called a **Construction Geometry**.
-Think of these as guide lines, to help you draw an acurate sketch.
+Think of these as guide lines, to help you draw an accurate sketch.

 --- task ---
 Start by using the **Create a square by it's center and by one corner**.
 You'll want to centre your cursor over the centre of the XY_Plane, so that the red dot in the middle turns yellow.